TakutoYoshikai/mkloveletter/README.md

 # mkloveletter
 mkloveletter is generator of capsule of loveletter.
-It generates executable file to outputs the love letter. but, it outputs secret data after given time.
+It generates executable file to output the love letter. but, it outputs secret data after given time.

 ### Requirements
 * Linux